Raghavan

-Raghavan (Tamil: ராகவன்; Malayalam: രാഘവന്) is a South Indian name.
+Raghavan is a South Indian name.
 It derives from the Sanskrit raghava, meaning "derived from Raghu" or "descendant of Raghu" (an epithet of the Hindu god Rama, an incarnation of Vishnu), plus the Tamil-Malayalam third-person masculine singular suffix -n.
 Although it is used as a given name in India it has also come to be used as a family name in the United States.